-Mining Essentials is a pre-employment training program for Indigenous peoples who are interested in a career in mining.
-The program teaches both the essential skills and work readiness skills necessary to gain an employment in the Canadian mining industry.
+Mining Essentials teaches the essential and work readiness skills which have been validated and deemed necessary by industry to gain employment in the mining sector.
+The training program is designed specifically for Indigenous peoples by incorporating teachings that are culturally relevant to this group.
 Mining Essentials is the first step towards a rewarding career!

 This program was created to help companies and communities meet joint hiring and employment targets.
 Mining Essentials allows companies to benefit from a local, skilled and safety-conscious workforce that also fosters economic development, resulting in healthier communities.

 Mining Essentials teaches skills using industry examples, tools, documents and traditional Indigenous teaching methods and mediums.
-It is a 360 hour training program that combines two components for an empowering learning experience:
+It is a 285-360-hour training program that combines two components for an empowering learning experience: